CaglarAlperen/superliminal-object-sizing-illusion-demo/README.md

 ## Scaling the object

   This idea worked well.
 It had some laggy movement problems but not all the time so it was okay for me.
 Next thing to do was scaling the object to create the illusion.
-Idea behind scaling is simple.
-Object will be scaled by the distance change between player and object.
+Idea behind scaling was simple.
+Object was to be scaled by the distance change between player and object.
 I also added rigidbody to the object to add gravity.

   ```cs
   public class DraggableObject : MonoBehaviour